briantruong777/briantruong777.github.io/about-me.md

 Zoombinis].
 Since then, software has been a part of my life in some way or another.
 In high school, I joined our [FIRST Robotics] team which got me hooked onto the engineering side of software.
 That led me to [University of Illinois at Urbana–Champaign] where I graduated with a BS/MCS in Computer Science.
-I ended up being a TA for 3 different courses: Computer Architecture (CS 233), Systems Programming (CS 241), and Software Design Studio (CS 126).
+I was a TA for Computer Architecture, Systems Programming, and Software Design Studio.
 Other than those areas, I'm also interested in programming languages, compilers, algorithms, distributed systems, and networking.
 Nowadays, I work as a software engineer for [Google].

 [Logical Journey of the Zoombinis]: https://en.wikipedia.org/wiki/Logical_Journey_of_the_Zoombinis
 [Google]: https://www.google.com/